top of page

 • M00other's Mother - Yellow

-• Or, they use light colors for maternal ancestors and dark colors for paternal kin.
+• They also use light colors for maternal ancestors and dark colors for paternal kin.

 • Surnames - Using the by data field and choosing Surname equals [insert your surname], you can color everyone with the same surname in the database regardless of whether they share a common ancestor